AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 ## Take an action

-Execute an action like send an email, change score, and so on.
+Execute an action like send an email, change a score, assign to a buying group, and so on.

 **Action on accounts**: The action is applied to all people that are part of accounts on this path.